-Per IAS 24, key management personnel have authority and responsibility for planning, directing, and controlling the activities of the Company, directly or indirectly, including directors (executive or non-executive) of the Company.
+Per IAS 24, key management personnel are those persons with authority and responsibility for planning, directing, and controlling the activities of the Company directly or indirectly, including directors (executive or non-executive) of the Company.
 Amounts payable to related parties are unsecured, non-interest bearing, and due on demand.

-One investor, namely 2176423 Ontario Ltd., controls 27,863,339 common shares, or approximately 20% of the total common shares outstanding as of September 30, 2024 (June 30, 2024 - 27,863,339 common shares, or approximately 20% of the total common shares outstanding).
+One investor, namely 2176423 Ontario Ltd., controls 27,863,339 common shares, or approximately 19% of the total common shares outstanding as of December 31, 2024 (June 30, 2024 - 27,863,339 common shares, or approximately 20% of the total common shares outstanding).